-The week after the midterm, students will pitch their project idea to the class, as described in detail below, and receive feedback.
-The rest of the course will consist mostly of interactive discussions based on readings related to student final projects, supplemented by focused lectures by the professor.
+Shortly after the midterm, students will present their project outline to the class and receive any feedback.
+The last 6 weeks will be mostly interactive discussions based on readings related to final projects, as described in detail below.

 Course Objectives: The overall objective is for introductory planetary scientists to develop a working understanding of natural satellite formation, evolution and geology, and to gain experience working with the major research literature and critically discussing it.
 The course will teach the following: